meteor/blaze-tutorial/tutorial/simple-todos/04-update-and-remove.md

 title: '4: Update and Remove'
 ---

-Up until now you have only inserted documents into our collection.
-Let's take a look at how you can update and remove them by interacting with the user interface.
+Up until now, you have only inserted documents into our collection.
+Let’s look at how you can update and remove them by interacting with the user interface.

 ## 4.1: Add Checkbox